-Is one of those “kinds” of dogs that’s not going to be shy or afraid, and not afraid to “mix it up” if it has too, while being very friendly and social all at the same time.
-This is why you’ll typically find that most Terv’s will seek out the attention of his or her owner and won’t like to be left on his or her own for extended periods of time.
+Is one of those “kinds” of dogs that’s not going to be shy or afraid, and ready to “mix it up” if it has too, while being very friendly and social all at the same time.
+This is why you’ll typically find that most Terv’s will seek out the attention of his or her owner and won’t like to be left on his own for extended periods of time.
 He’s almost like an energetic bunny, always up to something.

 Training is very important.